300 years old Pracheen Hanuman Mandir of Raipur

 The name Dudhadhari

-Sri Sankata Mochan Hanuman Mandir, Sri Dudhadhari Temple, Raipur, Chhhattisgarh There lived a mahant by name Swami Balbhadra Das who was an ardent devotee of Lord Hanuman.
+There lived a mahant by the name Swami Balbhadra Das who was an ardent devotee of Lord Hanuman.
 He was worshiping a swayambu Hanuman.
-He will offer milk as prasand to Hanumanji and the prasand he used to drink.
-As per the lore a cow by name “Surhi” will visit the Mahant daily and offer her milk for Lord Hanuman.
-In the course of time Mahant Swami Balbhadra Das was taking that milk only as food, hence he was called “Dudh-Ahari”.
+He will offer milk as prasad to Hanumanji and the prasad he used to drink.
+As per the lore a cow by the name “Surhi” will visit the Mahant daily and offer her milk for Lord Hanuman.
+With time, Mahant Swami Balbhadra Das was taking that milk only as food, hence he was called “Dudh-Ahari”.

 Balaji Mandir

 Mahant Swami Balbhara Das had great following.
-The king of his time Sri Raghu Raoji Bhosle, ruler of Nagpur region under whose jurisdiction the Raipur fell was an ardent follower of Mahant Swami Balbhara Dasji.
+The king of his time Sri Raghu Raoji Bhosle, ruler of the Nagpur region under whose jurisdiction the Raipur fell was an ardent follower of Mahant Swami Balbhara Dasji.
 The king was a great devotee of Sri Vishnu and wanted to build a temple for Sri Balaji at Raipur.
 He expressed his desire to Mahantji and as per advice of Mahantji it was decided to build the temple in the vicinity of Dudhadhari Mutt.
-An elegant temple for Sri Balaji was built in the year 1610 A.D. in the site near the place where Mahant Swami Balbhara Das was living.
-Walls are adorned with beautiful painting from the life Sri Rama.
-Even today we can see the well preserved paintings.
-Presently there are some saligrams which are in the place of worship in the Mandir.
+An elegant temple for Sri Balaji was built in the year 1610 A.D. on the site near the place where Mahant Swami Balbhara Das was living.
+The walls are adorned with beautiful paintings from the life of Sri Rama.
+Even today we can see the well-preserved paintings.
+Presently there are some shaligrams which are in the place of worship in the Mandir.

 Sankata Mochan Hanuman

-Few days after building of the Sri Balaji temple just behind to the sannathi of Hanuman worshiped by Mahant Dudhadhari a miracle happened.
+A few days after the building of the Sri Balaji temple just behind the sannidhi of Hanuman worshiped by Mahant Dudhadhari a miracle happened.
 Sri Hanuman who is an adorent Rambaktha just turned His face to see Sri Balaji [Vishnu- Sri Rama] while his body remained the same way.
-Therefore this temple is unique that the temple doorway and stairway do not face in the same direction as is the case of most temples.
-While the doors are facing towards south [towards Sri Balaji], the stairs are facing north.
+Therefore this temple is unique in that the temple doorway and stairway do not face in the same direction as is the case of most temples.
+While the doors are facing south [towards Sri Balaji], the stairs are facing north.
 One can see this unique ancient Hanuman even today in the same posture.
 The Hanuman of this temple who had been worshipped by Swami Dudhadhari is named Sankata Mochan Hanuman, for He fences the ordeals faced by the devotees.

 Rampanchayatan

-Sri Rampanchayatan, Sri Dudhadhari Temple, Raipur, Chhhattisgarh Just besides the Sri Balaji temple a beautiful temple for Sri Ram parivar had been built by Sri Jagannath Sav, twenty years after establishment of Sri Balaji temple.
-Originally the statues of Sri Rama, Sita ma, Bharat, Lakshmana, Shatrugan, made of wood were installed in the temple.
-Since the temple had five members of Sri Ram parivar, the temple got the name Sri Rampanchayatan.
-In the year 1922 this temple under went renovation and the main wooden statues were replaced with that of marble statues.
-It is note worthy that the statues of Sri Rama and Baratha are black in color.
-The walls of this temple adorn beautifully curved scenes in stones depicting stories from two great epics of India, Ramayan and Mahabarath.
+Sri Rampanchayatan, Sri Dudhadhari Temple, Raipur, Chhhattisgarh Just beside the Sri Balaji temple a beautiful temple for Sri Ram Parivar had been built by Sri Jagannath Sav, twenty years after the establishment of Sri Balaji temple.
+Originally the statues of Sri Rama, Sita Ma, Bharat, Lakshmana, and Shatrugan, made of wood were installed in the temple.
+Since the temple had five members of Sri Ram Parivar, the temple got the name Sri Rampanchayatan.
+In the year 1922, this temple underwent renovation and the main wooden statues were replaced with marble statues.
+It is noteworthy that the statues of Sri Rama and Baratha are black.
+The walls of this temple adorn beautifully curved scenes in stones depicting stories from two great epics of India, Ramayan and Mahabharata.

 Veer Hanuman

-Sri Ram parivar is incomplete without Sri Hanuman.
+Sri Ram Parivar is incomplete without Sri Hanuman.
 A small temple for Hanuman depicting Him as Veer Hanuman was built in front of Rampanchayatan temple.
-Veer Hanuman is holing Sanjivi Parvat in His left hand and on the right one is holding mace.
-He is seen crushing Ahhi Ravana with His feet, depicting the story of killing of Ahhi Ravana after the Rama- Ravana war.
+Veer Hanuman is holding Sanjivi Parvat in His left hand and on the right one is holding a mace.
+He is seen crushing Ahhi Ravana with His feet, depicting the story of the killing of Ahhi Ravana after the Rama- Ravana war.

 Brindavan of Sri Dudhadhari

-Sri Balbhadra Das had worshipped Lord Hanuman though out his life and was instrumental for establishment of Sri Balaji Temple at Raipur.
+Sri Balbhadra Das had worshipped Lord Hanuman throughout his life and was instrumental in the establishment of the Sri Balaji Temple at Raipur.
 He had just milk for living in this world and served his king and people alike, blessing them and mitigating their ordeals.
 He had left us with a treasure in Sankata Mochan Hanuman.
-He had left his mortal body, but still it believed that seeking his and his Sankata Mochan Hanuman’s blessing one can over come any amount of pressure and distress.
+He had left his mortal body, but still, it believed that by seeking his and his Sankata Mochan Hanuman’s blessing one can overcome any amount of pressure and distress.
 The place where he left this world a Brindavan had been made.
 Even today devotees throng this Brindavan seeking the blessings of Mahant.
 Even today one can see some of the articles used by the great Mahant kept near the Brindavan.

 Experience